aackerman/aaronackerman.com/_drafts/understanding-nan.md

 As written above `NaN` values are number values so `_.isNumber(NaN)` correctly returns `true` for both [`Underscore`](http://underscorejs.org/) and [`Lo-Dash`](https://lodash.com/).
 Both libraries have had issues filed for incorrect behavior, but the behavior is correct and the answer is usually to point consumers to the `_.isFinite` method.

+Issues also arise when dealing with builtin methods such as `Array.prototype.indexOf`. `NaN` values are unable to be found without special handling.

+{% highlight javascript %}
+[0,1,NaN,3].indexOf(NaN); // -1
+{% endhighlight %}

 The [ES6 draft](https://people.mozilla.org/~jorendorff/es6-draft.html) specifies a solution to the global `isNaN` method with a new `Number.isNaN` method. `Number.isNaN` returns the same results [`Underscore`](http://underscorejs.org/) and [`Lo-Dash`](https://lodash.com/) return.

 {% highlight javascript %}